Cpymadtools

 The functions below are setup utilities for the LHC, to easily get simulations ready.

-This is a context manager to prepare an LHC Run 2 or Run 3 setup: calling sequences and opticsfile, re-cycling as is done in the OMC model creator, making beams, potentially slicing, etc. For details on the achieved setups, look at the prepare_lhc_run2 or prepare_lhc_run3 functions.
+context manager to prepare an LHC Run 2 or Run 3 setup: calling sequence and opticsfile, re-cycling as is done in the OMC model creator, making beams, potentially slicing, etc. For details on the achieved setups, look at the prepare_lhc_run2 or prepare_lhc_run3 functions.

 Important